Generic selectors

 Which pubs are on the east side of Wembley Stadium?

-The east side of Wembley is generally considered the worst of the two sides by fans who have visited the area.
-However, there are still some pubs that are worth visiting.
-They include:
+Fans who have visited the area generally consider the east side of Wembley the worst of the two sides.
+However, there are still some pubs that are worth visiting, including the ones listed below.

 The Blue Check, 12 -13 Empire Way, Wembley, HA9 0RQ

 From the outside, the Blue Check may look like the type of British bar you would expect to find down the strip in Benidorm, but that only adds to its charm.
 Inside, it's actually relatively nice and spacious.
-It also offers food at reasonable prices, allowing fans to fill up before heading to the stadium.
+It also offers reasonably priced food, allowing fans to fill up before heading to the stadium.

 The Torch, 1-5 Bridge Rd, Wembley Park, HA9 9AB